(Revised January 2023)

 In very special cases, the Department will consider supporting publications.
 A student may petition the Department for subvention funds.
 If warranted, the Department will determine the extent of the subvention.

-In the early Fall of their last year of residence in Princeton, students are advised to consult their DGS about creating a Placement Dossier with Interfolio (www.interfolio.com).
-This is a permanent record that may be sent to the prospective employers to whom the student chooses to apply.
-It contains curriculum vitae, a course transcript, and letters of recommendation from three or four professors, including a teaching evaluation.
+In the early fall of their last year of residence in Princeton, students are advised to consult the DGS about creating a Placement Dossier with Interfolio.
+This is a permanent record that may be sent to prospective employers.
+It contains the curriculum vitae, a course transcript, and letters of recommendation from three or four professors, including a teaching evaluation.

 The Department will cover Interfolio's annual fee allowing you to send up to 50 applications.
 If for any reason the student exceeds this approved amount, additional costs will only be covered by the Department if they are approved by the student’s advisor and the DGS.